josefmaior/workflows/README.md

 - Each workflow is well documented in source and `README.md`.
 - Each workflow contains an input script named `run` (Bash, Python, etc.).

+## Test workflow

+FIXME: The workflow testing strategy MUST be defined!

 ## What does the project structure look like?

 (Visual Studio Code)